Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-for-a-consumer-with-kong-gateway.md

 ## 3. Enable rate limiting

 Enable the [Rate Limiting plugin](/plugins/rate-limiting/) for the consumer.
-In this example, the limit is 5 requests per second and 1000 requests per hour.
+In this example, the limit is 5 requests per minute and 1000 requests per hour.

 {% entity_examples %}
 entities: